 NNIRR accepts internship applications on a rolling basis throughout the year.
-If you are interested in a Summer 2016 internship, please submit your application by Friday, March 11, 2016.
-(The application window for summer 2016 internships is now closed.)
+If you are interested in a Summer 2017 internship, please submit your application by the end of February 2017.
+There is a lot of interest in summer internships and many applicants are also seeking stipends and fellowships.
+Early submission of summer applications is appreciated.

 If you are a UC Berkeley student and eligible for Work Study, we may be able to hire you through this program.
 Please inquire about availability of these positions with us.